-- A variety of professionals employed at plants and facilities that use valves, actuators and controls
+- A variety of professionals employed at plants and facilities that use or work with valves, actuators and controls

 - More experienced professionals with knowledge of one specific product type but in need of an overview of the entire spectrum of valves, actuators and controls.

 - New employees at valve, actuator and control companies